 Serving the Dutch

 Even if you are using an aluminum Dutch oven, there will still be some residual heat.
 I would recommend finding a secure location and placing the Dutch there without the lid so that the meal can rest and cool.
-For instance, a popular Dutch oven meal, lasagne, is best served when the ingredients have time to cool, melding flavors and making the serving of portions go easier.
+For instance, a popular Dutch oven meal, lasagne, is best served when the ingredients have time to cool.
+This allows the melding of flavors and makes serving easier.

 With some planning, imagination, and prep work, you’ll be amazed and roundly applauded for what you cook with your Dutch oven.
 Bon appetit!